-We tried to test checkpoint and restore mechanism inside containers using Checkpoint and Restore in Userspace (CRIU), but it did not work well inside Docker.
-We communicated with CRIU community and Docker community to carry out checkpoint restore inside containers.
-However, as we discussed above, owing to limited documentation and support we could not perform migration efficiently.
-This might be another area where containers might not be beneficial to use as various virtual machine vendors already provide robust tools and support for live migration of virtual machines.
+Our attempt to test the checkpoint and restore mechanism using Checkpoint and Restore in Userspace (CRIU) inside Docker was unsuccessful.
+We reached out to the CRIU and Docker communities to explore the possibility of performing checkpoint restore inside containers.
+However, as mentioned earlier, the lack of adequate documentation and support made it difficult for us to migrate efficiently.
+This highlights another area where virtual machines have an edge over containers, as many virtual machine vendors already offer reliable tools and support for live migration of virtual machines.

-Containers provide weak isolation as compared to virtual machines.
-Therefore, if a DevOps developer wants to deploy an application that requires higher levels of security then it is better to use virtual machines.